Moussawi7/Cordova-Telephony/README.md

 # Telephony

 > Telephony plugin for Android.
-This allows you to Obtain Network Operator,Phone Number,Sim Serial Number,Network Country if availables otherwise an empty strings.
+This allows you to Obtain Network Operator,Phone Number,Sim Serial Number,Network Country if available otherwise an empty string.

 ## Installation: